Table of Contents

 2) Defining MoSCoW Prioritisation Categories: Clearly outline what qualifies as Must, Should, Could, and Won’t have.

-3) Prioritisation Right Time: Conduct MOSCOW Analysis early in the project to keep everyone aligned from the start.
+3) Prioritisation Right Time: Conduct MoSCoW Analysis early in the project to keep everyone aligned from the start.

 4) Reviewing Priorities: Regularly revisit priorities to adjust as project needs evolve.

-MoSCoW Prioritisation Categories
+Key Requirements for MoSCoW Prioritisation

 As mentioned above, MoSCoW is a simple way to remember four key categories during a prioritisation session.
 It stands for Must-have, Should-have, Could-have, and Won’t-have, helping teams clearly define task priorities. let's explore each of these categories: